gromacs/gromacs/docs/user-guide/run-time-errors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This error warns that some combination of settings will result in poor energy conservation at the longest cutoff, which occurs when charge groups move in or out of neighborlist range.
+This error warns that some combination of settings will result in poor energy conservation at the longest cutoff, which occurs when charge groups move in or out of pair list range.
 The error can have two sources:

 * Your charge groups encompass too many atoms.
 Most charge groups should be less than 4 atoms or less.